japrogramer/japrogramer/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- I’m currently working on ...
+    - AI
+    - DATA

-- 🌱 I’m currently learning ...
+- I’m currently learning ...
+    - AI
+    - DATA

 <!--
 **japrogramer/japrogramer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.